 (h) Full bank details must be clearly stated on your invoice

-(i) If discount is applicable, same must be included on the invoice.
-A separate credit note for the discount must not be issued.
+(i) If discount is applicable, same must be included on the invoice, a separate credit note for the discount must not be issued.

-the destination designated by Purchaser.
-Alternatively, Purchaser may at its option repair such defective Goods at Suppliers expense.
+the destination designated by purchaser.
+Alternatively, purchaser may at its option repair such defective goods at suppliers expense.

-The Supplier warrants, represents and undertakes that throughout the time required for the Supplier to perform its obligations under the purchase order and for a period of 1 year thereafter, it shall:
+The supplier warrants, represents and undertakes that throughout the time required for the supplier to perform its obligations under the purchase order and for a period of 1 year thereafter, it shall:

 (a) maintain in full force and effect, at its own cost and expense, reasonable and adequate insurance coverage with a reputable insurance company to cover the provision of the goods and services under this purchase order, including but not limited to commercial liability insurance;

 (c) observe and adhere to the terms and conditions of such insurances and not do anything or suffer anything to be done which may affect its insurance coverage.

-In the event that the Supplier fails to maintain the required insurance, the Purchaser may secure insurance to protect its interests, and the Supplier shall be fully responsible for the cost of such insurance coverage.
+In the event that the supplier fails to maintain the required insurance, the purchaser may secure insurance to protect its interests, and the supplier shall be fully responsible for the cost of such insurance coverage.

-The Supplier agrees that the insurance requirements under the Purchase Order shall not modify, reduce or limit in any way its liability to the PURCHASE ORDER
+The supplier agrees that the insurance requirements under the purchase order shall not modify, reduce or limit in any way its liability to the purchase order.

-Purchaser in the event of any loss, claims, liability and costs incurred, caused by or resulting from the acts or omissions of the Supplier, its agents, suppliers or employees in connection with the performance of the Purchase Order.
+Purchaser in the event of any loss, claims, liability and costs incurred, caused by or resulting from the acts or omissions of the supplier, its agents, suppliers or employees in connection with the performance of the purchase order.

 7. HEALTH, SAFETY AND ENVIRONMENT PROTECTION

 The purchaser is committed to providing a safe and healthy working environment for all its suppliers.
 The purchaser greatly values the protection of the environment, and makes every effort to ensure that day-to-day activities at any locations where we work do not cause damage to the environment.

-Prior to embarking any vessel owned or managed by the Purchaser, the Supplier must ensure that:
+Prior to embarking any vessel owned or managed by the purchaser, the supplier must ensure that:

-(a) he is familiar with the Purchasers Drug and Alcohol Policy (Strictly no drugs and alcohol are permitted to be consumed on board Company vessels)
+(a) he is familiar with the purchasers drug and alcohol policy (strictly no drugs and alcohol are permitted to be consumed on board company vessels)

-(b) he is equipped with the proper Personal Protective Equipment (PPE) appropriate for the job he is tasked with.
-As a minimum he shall have donned a Hard Hat and a Safety Shoe with steel-toe cap
+(b) he is equipped with the proper personal protective equipment (PPE) appropriate for the job he is tasked with.
+As a minimum he shall have donned a hard hat and a safety shoe with steel-toe cap

 (c) He is familiar with the smoking policy onboard and the prohibition on use of non-intrinsically safe equipment

-(d) When supplying stores (i) the packaging material used shall be environmentally sound and recyclable; (ii) excess packaging material will be taken back and reused or recycled ashore; (iii) properly packed and shipped on board with appropriate lifting equipment; (iv) no asbestos or asbestos-based material is supplied; (v) all equipment, installations / repair work and items (e.g. stores, spare parts and provisions) to be supplied are furnished with Asbestos-free declaration forms and supporting documentations; (vi) any orders received / material installed onboard vessels without the Asbestos-free declaration form will be rejected and returned to the Supplier; (vii) Material Safety Data Sheet is supplied as and when applicable; (viii) .
-The Supplier shall also comply with the ISPM No. 15 regulations which refer to quarantine requirements on wood packaging material (WPM).
+(d) When supplying stores (i) the packaging material used shall be environmentally sound and recyclable; (ii) excess packaging material will be taken back and reused or recycled ashore; (iii) properly packed and shipped on board with appropriate lifting equipment; (iv) no asbestos or asbestos-based material is supplied; (v) all equipment, installations / repair work and items (e.g. stores, spare parts and provisions) to be supplied are furnished with asbestos-free declaration forms and supporting documentations; (vi) any orders received / material installed onboard vessels without the asbestos-free declaration form will be rejected and returned to the Supplier; (vii) Material Safety Data Sheet is supplied as and when applicable; (viii) .
+The supplier shall also comply with the ISPM No. 15 regulations which refer to quarantine requirements on wood packaging material (WPM).

 (e) When suppling service and repair onboard vessel, whether at sea on in port, the supplier will comply to the work and rest hours established at that time.
 Service may proceed on after the supplier signs standard hold harmless agreement.

-Any violations or failure to comply with the above stated requirements will be grounds for immediate cancellation of the Purchase Order and the Purchaser will not be liable for any costs or damages arising due to this cancellation or the violation or failure by the Supplier.
+Any violations or failure to comply with the above stated requirements will be grounds for immediate cancellation of the purchase order and the purchaser will not be liable for any costs or damages arising due to this cancellation or the violation or failure by the supplier.

-The Purchaser encourages Supplier to support and participate in reducing waste and being environmentally friendly.
+The purchaser encourages supplier to support and participate in reducing waste and being environmentally friendly.
 An environmentally friendly supplier is a preferred supplier.

 8. TRADE AND ECONOMIC COMPLIANCE

-The Supplier, for itself and its affiliates and associates, warrants, represents and undertakes on a continuing basis that:
+The supplier, for itself and its affiliates and associates, warrants, represents and undertakes on a continuing basis that:

-(a) neither the Supplier nor any person, entity or body on whose behalf or under whose direction the Supplier acts or assists or who directly or indirectly owns or controls the Supplier; nor any person, entity or body who the Supplier may nominate to facilitate any aspect of this transaction are or will be person(s) or entity/(ies) designated pursuant to any national, international or supranational law or regulation imposing trade and economic sanctions, prohibitions or restrictions (a “Sanctioned Entity”);
+(a) neither the supplier nor any person, entity or body on whose behalf or under whose direction the supplier acts or assists or who directly or indirectly owns or controls the supplier; nor any person, entity or body who the supplier may nominate to facilitate any aspect of this transaction are or will be person/people or entity(ies) designated pursuant to any national, international or supranational law or regulation imposing trade and economic sanctions, prohibitions or restrictions (a “sanctioned entity”);

-(b) entry into and performance of this order is not and will not be prohibited or restricted by, and will not expose the Purchaser, its manager, its managed vessel(s) or its employees to sanctions, prohibitions or restrictions under any national or international law or regulation imposing trade or economic sanctions, prohibitions or restrictions (a “Sanctioned Transaction”).
+(b) entry into and performance of this order is not and will not be prohibited or restricted by, and will not expose the purchaser, its manager, its managed vessel(s) or its employees to sanctions, prohibitions or restrictions under any national or international law or regulation imposing trade or economic sanctions, prohibitions or restrictions (a “sanctioned transaction”).

-In the event of any actual breach of the provisions of this clause, the Party not in breach may terminate this order by written notice to the Party in breach, and shall have no further liability to the Party in breach, save that where the Party in breach is the Supplier, the Purchaser shall pay for goods and services lawfully supplied by the Supplier up to the date of termination.
+In the event of any actual breach of the provisions of this clause, the party not in breach may terminate this order by written notice to the party in breach, and shall have no further liability to the party in breach, save that where the party in breach is the supplier, the purchaser shall pay for goods and services lawfully supplied by the supplier up to the date of termination.

-The Supplier shall indemnify the Purchaser, its manager and employees on demand against any and all sanctions, prohibitions, restrictions, claims, loss or liability whatsoever and howsoever arising directly or indirectly as a result of any breach of warranty or undertaking or any misrepresentation by the Supplier under this clause, whether or not the Purchaser terminates this agreement.
+The supplier shall indemnify the purchaser, its manager and employees on demand against any and all sanctions, prohibitions, restrictions, claims, loss or liability whatsoever and howsoever arising directly or indirectly as a result of any breach of warranty or undertaking or any misrepresentation by the supplier under this clause, whether or not the purchaser terminates this agreement.

-No act or omission of the Purchaser shall at any time constitute a waiver of this provision.
+No act or omission of the purchaser shall at any time constitute a waiver of this provision.

 9. LAW, JURISDICTION AND DISPUTES

-The Agreement and any non-contractual obligations arising out of or in connection herewith shall be governed, construed and enforced in accordance with the laws of the United Kingdom to the exclusion of any other law and without regard to any conflict of law principles.
+The agreement and any non-contractual obligations arising out of or in connection herewith shall be governed, construed and enforced in accordance with the laws of the United Kingdom to the exclusion of any other law and without regard to any conflict of law principles.

-Any dispute arising out of or in connection with this Agreement, including any question regarding its existence, validity or termination, shall be referred to and finally resolved by arbitration in London in accordance with the London Maritime Arbitrators Association (LMAA) Terms current at the time when the arbitration proceedings are commenced.
+Any dispute arising out of or in connection with this agreement, including any question regarding its existence, validity or termination, shall be referred to and finally resolved by arbitration in London in accordance with the London maritime arbitrators association (LMAA) terms current at the time when the arbitration proceedings are commenced.
 The reference shall be to three arbitrators.
 A party wishing to refer a dispute to arbitration shall appoint its arbitrator and send notice of such appointment in writing to the other party requiring the other party to appoint its own arbitrator within 14 calendar days of that notice and stating that it will appoint its arbitrator as sole arbitrator unless the other party appoints its own arbitrator and gives notice that it has done so within the 14 days specified.
 If the other party does not appoint its own arbitrator and give notice that it has done so within the 14 days specified, the party referring a dispute to arbitration may, without the requirement of any further prior notice to the other party, appoint its arbitrator as sole arbitrator and shall advise the other party accordingly.